dabeaz/python-distilled/README.md

 * Section 1.8, pg.
 15.  `['SYM', '123', '456.78']` should include the newline and be `['SYM', '123', '456.78\n']`

+* Section 1.10, pg.
+17-18.
+There is somewhat inconsistent use of variable names in this section.
+The `names1` variable should be `s` and the `names2` variable should be `t`.

 * Section 1.15, pg.
 26.  `print "Going away..."` should be `print("Going away...")`

 * Section 2.1, pg.
 38. Typo mid-page should read "Tuple, list, set, and dictionary literals are written as follows:"